Rich in vitamin D. An excellent source of whole food-derived calcium and vitamin K2. A good source of magnesium.

 As people age, maintaining adequate vitamin D and bone mass becomes a significant concern, since the skin cannot synthesize vitamin D as efficiently and the reduction in estrogen after menopause causes an acceleration of bone breakdown and calcium loss in women.

-My Women’s Daily Formula + D3 multivitamin contains 2000 IU vitamin D3; in the newest formulation of Osteo-Biotect, I have reduced the vitamin D so that those women taking Women’s Daily Formula +D3 (who also have adequate blood vitamin D) will be able to receive the bone-building nutrients in Osteo-Biotect plus enough – but not too much – vitamin D. Recent research has suggested that 25(OH)D levels above the optimal range of 30-50 ng/ml do not provide additional benefit and could even be detrimental to health.
+My Women’s Daily Formula + D3 multivitamin contains 2000 IU vitamin D3; in the newest formulation of Osteo-Biotect, I have reduced the vitamin D so that those women taking Women’s Daily Formula +D3 (who also have adequate blood vitamin D) will be able to receive the bone-building nutrients in Osteo-Biotect plus enough – but not too much – vitamin D. Testing vitamin D levels can be accomplished with a simple blood test to guide supplementation and to achieve a vitamin D level in an optima range.
+Recent research has suggested that 25(OH)D levels above the optimal range of 30-50 ng/ml do not provide additional benefit and could even be detrimental to health.

 How much calcium should I take?